-Android Emulator: You want to test your Android application but problem is that your application will run on multiple android devices like Tablet, TV and Wear.
-So you have to buy this all ? of course not because it’s not only device dependency, its also about OS version (KitKat, Lollipop, Marshmallow, Nougat, Oreo, Android P so many …).
-You can’t buy all device for test App UI and Android application compatibility.
+Android Emulator: You want to test your Android application but problem is that your application will run on multiple android devices like Tablet, TV, and Wear.
+So you have to buy this all? of course not because it’s not only device dependency, it’s also about OS version (KitKat, Lollipop, Marshmallow, Nougat, Oreo, Android P so many …).
+You can’t buy all devices to test App UI and Android application compatibility.

 So Android Studio is providing Emulator which simulates various Phone, Tablets Wear OS (Watch) and TV on your system (computer or laptops).
 Each simulator of the Android Emulator uses an Android Virtual Device (AVD)

 - Change orientation

 - Zoom in – Zoom out

 - Drag and drop files in Emulator

 - Screen recording

 - Battery: Health, charge level, Status